attenditechnology/attendi-android/README.md

 # Attendi Speech Service for Android

-The Attendi Speech Service Android SDK provides the `AttendiMicrophone` component: a `Jetpack Composable` microphone button that can be used to record audio and perform arbitrary tasks with that audio, such as audio transcription.

-The component is built with extensibility in mind.
-It can be extended with plugins that add functionality to the component using the component's plugin APIs.
-Arbitrary logic can for instance be executed at certain points in the component's lifecycle, such as before recording starts, or when an error occurs.

-The `AttendiClient` class provides an interface to easily communicate with the Attendi Speech Service backend APIs.
+The Attendi Speech SDK provides tools for capturing and processing audio in Android applications.
+It includes `AttendiMicrophone`, a customizable Jetpack Compose component, and `AttendiRecorder`, a suspendable interface for low-level audio recording.

+The SDK is designed with extensibility in mind, supporting plugins to customize behavior like transcription, feedback, and error handling.

 ## Getting started